Careers: Law Students: Summer Program: FAQs

 What can I expect to work on as a summer associate?

-We aim to replicate a first-year associate’s workload, and we challenge each summer associate to accept a wide range of assignments.
-Typical responsibilities include: research and writing; attending trials, hearings and depositions; participating in client meetings and strategy sessions; conducting due diligence; and, in so me cases, directly handling client matters.
+We aim to replicate a junior associate’s workload, and we challenge each summer associate to accept a wide range of assignments.
+Typical responsibilities include: research and writing; attending trials, hearings and depositions; participating in client meetings and strategy sessions; conducting due diligence; and, in some cases, directly handling client matters.
 Each summer associate will also manage at least one significant pro bono client matter.

 Do you offer a mentoring program?

 Absolutely!
 Each summer associate benefits from the mentorship of an experienced Brown Rudnick partner.
-Mentors provide one -on-one feedback and advice, and help regulate work flow.
-In addition, each summer associate is paired with a junior Brown Rudnick associate who serves as a “buddy” – someone to help you obtain the “inside scoop” on life as an associate.
+Partner Advisors provide one-on-one feedback and advice and help regulate work flow.
+In addition, each summer associate is paired with a junior Brown Rudnick associate who serves as an Associate Advisor – someone to help you obtain the “inside scoop” on life as an associate.

 What social activities are part of the summer program experience?

-At the beginning of the program, all summer associates embark on a special outing that provides a unique class bonding experience.
-In addition to this kick -off retreat, we sponsor a wide range of social activities including dinners and cocktail receptions, attorney and department lunches, spectator sports such as Red Sox / Yankees games, partner hosted cook -outs, cultural activities, cooking classes, team sports such as softball and basketball, and much more.
+We sponsor a wide range of social activities including cocktail receptions, attorney and department lunches, spectator sports such as baseball games, partner hosted dinners and cook -outs, cultural activities, cooking classes, sport activities such as boating and bowling, and much more.
 We encourage you to work hard and play hard as a team.

 How will I know if my performance is meeting expectations?

-In addition to feedback provided by your mentor and buddy, Summer Committee members make sure that a ll summer associates are provided meaningful feedback on a regular basis.
-A formal mid -summer evaluation provides structured commentary on each individual’s performance.
+In addition to feedback provided by your advisors, Summer Committee members make sure that all summer associates are provided meaningful feedback on a regular basis.
+A formal mid-summer evaluation provides structured commentary on each individual’s performance.
 We aim to share tangible and actionable feedback throughout the summer.

 What are your hiring criteria for the summer program?

-Our call- back interviews are typically 2 hours long and you can expect to meet with 4-5 attorneys, including associates and partners.
-You will also meet with additional members of the Hiring Committee.
+Our call-back interviews are typically 2 hours long and you can expect to meet with 4-5 attorneys, including associates and partners.
 Following each call-back interview, we aim to circle back with each candidate as soon as possible regarding offer status.

 When are offers extended to join Brown Rudnick as a first year associate?